PyconUK/2016.pyconuk.org/news/pre-conference-email.md

 ## Volunteering

 Would you like to help out at the conference?
-We're looking for people to staff the information desk during the morning, and for people to chair sessions.
+We're looking for people to staff the information desk during the morning, to help with filming, and to chair sessions.
 If you'd like to help, please [get in touch](http://2016.pyconuk.org/contact/).

 The [Django Girls](https://djangogirls.org/pyconuk2016/) workshop on Thursday is also looking for a couple more coaches.
 More information about this is on the [Django Girls website](https://djangogirls.org/pyconuk2016/#coach).